ucsb/campus-cloud-docs/docs/aws/networking.md

 ---

-## VPN Client Access
+## Campus Network Firewall

-If you need to connect to resources in a Campus Cloud VPC from a laptop or workstation that is not on the UCSB campus network:
+Traffic from AWS to campus resources passes through the UCSB campus firewall.

-1. Use the **UCSB ConnectUCSB GlobalProtect VPN** on your endpoint.
+If you need to allow traffic from AWS to a specific campus host or service:

-2. ConnectUCSB routes your traffic through the campus network, which then reaches the Transit Gateway and your VPC.
+1. Identify the AWS egress IP range (ask the Cloud Team).
-3. See [VPN Setup](/docs/aws/vpn) for configuration details.
+2. Submit a firewall rule request through the appropriate campus IT process for your department.

 ---